National-Digital-Twin/IRIS-visualisation/README.md

 #### Environments

+To install the packages successfully please populate the GITHUB_PERSONAL_TOKEN variable in the    `set_gitub_token.sh` file with your generated personal access token.
+This token needs to have read and write permissions to GitHub packages.
+For more information on how to generate a token please have a read of the article [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+After you have set this please run this file before running the `npm install` command.

 For local development, create a `environment.local.ts` file in `environments` and a `\local\config.json` directory & file in `configurations`.
 These two files should have the same structure as the existing environment files.
 These local files are not committed to git, and can have any secret keys added safely.

 Create a file called `environments\keys.environment.ts` and add your Mapbox API key and OS Data Hub API key.
 This file will not be committed to the code repository.